logiclrd/noti/CONTRIBUTING.md

 ## Create a notification type

-* Create a general notification package in `ntypes`.
+* Create a general notification package in `services`.
-* At minimum, you must implement `ntypes.Notification`.
+* At minimum, you must implement `services.Notification`.

 * Create a subcommand in `cli`.
 (Use existing packages as examples.)
 * Add command to `main.go`.